 When the employee scans your QR code, any digital coupons you’ve clipped will be officially applied and become unavailable for future orders.

-Quick Facts About Couponing at Dollar General Pickup
+FAQ About Couponing at Dollar General Pickup

 1. What items can I order through Dollar General Pickup?